pradeep3sep/interviewquestion/README JavaScript.md

 ![BOM](/images/chain.png)

-### proto is simply a refernce or a pointer to up the chain protype chain
+**Note** `proto` is simply a refernce or a pointer to up the chain protype chain

 ![BOM](/images/protoInheri.png)

-- created array.prototype or created object.prototype or created function.prototype returns `undefined` unless any property created in it.
+- `created array.prototype` or `created object.prototype` or `created function.prototype` `returns` `undefined` unless any property created in it.
 It has all method or function of Base object and Base array or Base function, basically inherit all from above hierarchy

-- Array.prototype has all the built-in method of array like map, filter, etc but created array.protoype don't have similar to function case eg is call, bind,apply.
+eg: `Array.prototype` `has all` the `built-in` method of array like `map, filter, etc` but created `array.protoype` `don't have` similar to function case `eg is call, bind,apply`.

 <br>

 > ### Call, Apply, and Bind